Aggravated Assault Case Under Texas Law

 Under Texas Penal Code Section 22.01, assault includes three main actions:

-Intent plays a key role.
+Intent is key.
 Even if there’s no visible injury, threatening someone aggressively may qualify.
 Texas assault laws cover both physical and verbal actions that lead someone to feel unsafe or harmed.

 What Elevates an Assault to ‘Aggravated’?